tedneward/Worldspine-DnD5e/Classes/Cleric/index.md

         if npclevels < 18: self.uses = 2
         else: self.uses = 3

-        self.text += " Creatures that must save against any of your Channel Divinity features do so at DC " + self.savedc()
+        self.text += " Creatures that must save against any of your Channel Divinity features do so at DC " + str(self.savedc())

     def savedc(self):
         return 8 + self.npc.proficiencybonus() + self.npc.WISbonus()